A modular monolith story matters because it gives teams permission not to rush into microservices just because the idea sounds modern.

 The problem is usually the boundary, not the deployment model

-Microservices do not fix poor decomposition automatically; they mainly make mistakes more expensive.
+Microservices do not fix poor decomposition — they move it onto the network and make every mistake more expensive to operate.

 Source